 - Literature about things to do in the local area

 - Towels and pool towels (for the hot tub)

 The mattress and bed linens are fantastic and very luxurious and the WiFi was fast and reliable.
 I was able to stream movies without any drops.

-There’s also no in-room phone so you’re completely reliant on your mobile phone.
-I’m not sure if the TV was equipped with cable or satellite because I didn’t turn it on.
-Many boutique style accommodations are set up this way and as a traveler, I like it.
-There was an on site contact listed with my reservation so I had someone to reach out to in case I needed assistance.
+There's also no in-room phone so you're entirely reliant on your mobile phone.
+I'm not sure if the TV was equipped with cable or satellite because I didn't turn it on.
+Many boutique-style accommodations are set up this way and as a traveler, I like it.
+There was an on-site contact listed with my reservation so I had someone to reach out to in case I needed assistance.

-While the location and amenities definitely check the boxes for me, the decor and furnishings are what really made Ololo pop for me.
-All the cabins are decorated a bit differently – you can check them out on line to see more pictures.
-The pictures I’ve used here are from Ololo One, which is the first cottage you’ll see when you approach from the parking area.
+While the location and amenities check the boxes for me, the decor and furnishings are what made Ololo pop for me.
+All the cabins are decorated a bit differently – you can check them out online to see more pictures.
+The pictures I've used here are from Ololo One, which is the first cottage you'll see when you approach from the parking area.

-There is a two night minimum stay with additional charges for cleaning and a “service fee.”
-I found services fees to be much higher on AirBnb than Heavenly Hosts so I definitely recommend comparing to get the best prices for your stay.
+There is a two-night minimum stay with additional charges for cleaning and a “service fee.”
+I found service fees to be much higher on Airbnb than Heavenly Hosts so I definitely recommend comparing to get the best prices for your stay.

 The atmosphere is truly stunning, although priced at what many would consider a splurge.
 While I definitely recommend taking in what the area has to offer, I also recommend grabbing a bottle of local wine and enjoying it al fresco at Ololo.
 This is an environment to savor versus just a space to park yourself for the night.

 I was hosted by Geiger PR, Visit Fredericksburg, and their partners.